lots to do at camp

 We are committed to providing our campers with a diverse sports program.
 Other activities may include ping pong, soccer and other field sports.

 Our social justice programming gives campers the space to talk about issues like sexism, homophobia, transphobia or the media, and how these may impact their lives.
-Examples of age-appropriate activities include games like Across the Grass or Four Corners.
+Examples of age-appropriate activities include games like Four Corners.
 The social justice component of our programming is unique and provides campers with the space to critically explore big issues in their lives during their stay at camp.

 Out of the ordinary